dan-f/modelld/README.md

 ## Roadmap

-`ld-lens` is a work in progress.
+`modelld` is a work in progress.
 Don't depend on it for anything.

 Here are the things that I'm either actively working on, or that should be worked on in the near future: